 - !
 Default doesn’t mean they don’t pay you, instead they pay you .

-- Probability of default For simplifying notation, given default the expected PV, book value is:
+- This is the risk factor For simplifying notation, given default the expected PV, book value is:

-- This is not the value of the loan, since (as we see later) risk-neutrality means there must be a premium on the current price due to default risk Now we have expectations of value:
+- This is not the value of the loan, since (as we see later) risk-neutrality means there must be a premium on the current price due to default risk Now we have expectation of value, and value: